balajib3006/PIC16F877A-Program/README.md

-# PIC16F877A-Program
+# **PIC16F877A-Program**

-Embedded Programming for PIC16F877A microcontroller
+The embedded C program for PIC-Genios developement board using PIC16F877A microcontroller